 Located 60 miles south of Cancun between Playa del Carmen and Tulum, this tiny resort community’s name means “place of the turtles” in the Mayan language.
 To understand how Akumal earned its moniker, hit the secluded white-sand beach at Half Moon Bay, which offers exceptional swimming with sea turtles and rays in crystal-clear waters right offshore.
 For a nominal fee, you can visit the privately owned Yal-ku Lagoon, where fresh water and salt water combine to create a nutrient-rich habitat for a colorful array of marine life.
 Protected from the ocean by limestone rocks, it’s a tranquil paradise for snorkelers.

-Part art exhibit, part marine conservation initiative, this innovative attraction was conceived by artist Jason deCaires Taylor as a way to allay damage caused by the 150,000 people who swim Mexico’s Mesoamerican Reef (the second-largest reef system in the world, after the Great Barrier) every year.
+Part art exhibit, part marine conservation initiative, the Cancun Underwater Museum was conceived by artist Jason deCaires Taylor as a way to allay damage caused by the 150,000 people who swim Mexico’s Mesoamerican Reef (the second-largest reef system in the world, after the Great Barrier) every year.
 Taylor makes lifelike statues of local people from marine-grade materials, sinks them at depths of 15 to 30 feet, and then grafts coral nubbins on them to create gorgeous artificial reef art.
-There are nearly 500 statues in two sections now, with plans to install thousands more in years to come.
+There are nearly 500 statues in the two sections now, with plans to install thousands more in years to come.
 We’re looking forward to Scuba diving the Isla Mujeres section on Thursday!